brainedblue/ZentrixMedia/README.md

 ## What I Built

-I worked on the complete frontend of the website.
+I built the complete website as the sole developer.

 The site includes a 3D WebGL background, animated sections, custom video cards, service sections, contact options, and a project inquiry form.